-Contrasting flat areas of paint devoid of brushstrokes with mountains of medium applied with palette knives, Rebecca’s love of overtly layered texture is easily recognised.
-These opposing surfaces draw further attention to shadow and areas of light and dark created not so much by colour but by the density of product.
+Tension is created by the contrast between flat areas of paint devoid of brushstrokes against mountains of medium, Rebecca’s love of overtly layered texture is easily recognisable.
+These opposing surfaces draw further attention to shadow through areas of light and dark created not so much by colour but by the density of product.

 Colour and texture are paramount to Rebecca’s practice.
 Contrasting depth, colour and diversity of medium is strikingly evident in her paintings as well as in her three-dimensional works.